 Visiting NYC soon and want even more tips?
-Then sign up below and I will give you access to my BublUp folder with even more resources, such as walking tours, itineraries, useful sites, my favorite things to do, and more.
-Enter your email address below to receive and invite to my BublUp folder packed with useful information about New York City.
+Then sign up below and I will give you access to my Bublup folder with even more resources, such as walking tours, itineraries, useful websites, my favorite things to do, and more.
+Enter your email address below to receive an invite to my Bublup folder packed with useful information about New York City.

 You might also like:

 Every year thousands of people crowd near New York’s East River to watch the Macy’s 4th of July firework show.
 It has always been a fun, colorful night of American pride and celebration.
 This year the fireworks will be launched from a barge near the Brooklyn Bridge and will kick off around 9:20 p.m. on Thursday, July 4, 2019.